 Make the offer public by clicking Browse > Offers, selecting the offer, and clicking Change State.

-The delegated provider exposes these offers through his or her own portal URL.
-Note that these offers are visible only through this delegated portal.
+The delegated provider exposes these offers through their own portal URL.
+These offers are visible only through the delegated portal.
 To find and change this URL:

 You have now completed the creation of a delegated offer as a delegated provider.
 Sign out as the delegated provider.
 Close the browser tab you have been using.